pshima/consul-snapshot/README.md

 To run the acceptance test set ACCEPTANCE_TEST=1

 ## Todos
-- Add more unit tests and fix acceptance testing logic to config itself
+- Add more unit tests
 - Add more configurable options
 - Add safety checks or confirm dialog for restore
 - Add restore dry run